What is traditional Chinese medicine?

 There are many theories as to why and how acupuncture works.
 It’s important to distinguish between how acupuncture is thought to work from a modern biomedical (rationalist/reductionist) perspective, and how Chinese medicine understands its own mechanisms of action.

 Space doesn’t allow exploration of these topics in full; however, an underlying similarity between these two very different perspectives is that acupuncture works by stimulating the body’s own healing mechanisms.
-According to biomedicine, this happens by manipulating various aspects of the endocrine and nervous systems (such as endorphins).
+According to biomedicine, this happens by manipulating various aspects of the endocrine and nervous systems (such as endorphins and pro-inflammatory markers).
 According to TCM, healing happens through the re-alignment of the free flow of qi (or vital energy) and other vital substances in the body.

 How safe is acupuncture?
 Can acupuncture injure me?

 Acupuncture is considered safe when performed by a trained, qualified professional using sterile needles.